-Potential high- level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps social stigma Impact of social stigma on fishery and tourism sectors Radioactive exposure due to public ignorance Emergency relocations to safe areas minimize the adverse impact of all energy programmes and projects \$2.2 of the National Policy & Strategy for Safety in Kenya, 2015 obligates the government to: - Ensure that the fundamental safety objective is applied for all facilities and activities and for all stages over the lifetime of a facility or radiation source including the associated transport of radioactive material and management of radioactive waste Observe the ten (10) IAEA safety principles that are applicable throughout the entire lifetime of all facilities and activities in the NPP including the following: - Developing provisions for ensuring that the prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risks according to Principle 1: Responsibility for safety Developing regulations specifying the extent to which the licensee shall bear liability in the event of an accident Establishing and sustaining an effective legal framework, regulations and standards for nuclear safety, including establishment of an independent regulatory body according to Principle 2: Role of Government Identifying a regulatory body and responsible authorities to ensure there are programmes of actions to reduce radiation risks, including actions in emergencies, for monitoring releases of radioactive waste Identifying a regulatory body to ensure that effective leadership and management for safety is established and sustained in organizations concerned according to Principle 3: Leadership and management for safety is established and sustained in organizations concerned according to Principle 3: Leadership and management for safety is established and sustained in organizations concerned according to Principle 3: Leadership and management for safety is established and sustained in organizations concerned according to Principle 3: Leadership and management for safety is established and sustained in organ impacts Establishing a Nuclear Waste Management Organization Developing regulations for on-site and away-from reactor spent-fuel storage Establishing a legal and regulatory framework for the safe management of radioactive waste Establishing an independent regulatory body for the safe management of radioactive waste Develop provision that ensure that the prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risks Developing regulations will be developed specifying the extent to which the licensee shall bear liability in the event of an accident Establishing an independent regulatory body Identifying a regulatory body and responsible authorities to ensure there are programmes of actions to reduce radiation risks Identifying a regulatory body to ensure that effective leadership and management for safety Providing measures for controlling radiation risks • Impact of social stigma on fishery and tourism sectors
+Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps • Article IV & V of the Bonn convention focuses international cooperation is required for conservation and management of migratory species as listed in the articles.
+Health and safety Nuclear fear and social stigma Impact of social stigma on fishery and tourism sectors Emergency relocations to safe areas S2.1.7(1) of Sessional Paper No. 4 of 2004 on Energy aims at ensuring measures for mitigating environmental, health and safety impacts to minimize the adverse impact of all energy programmes and projects S2.2 of the National Policy & Strategy for Safety in Kenya, 2015 obligates the government to: - Ensure that the fundamental safety objective is applied for all facilities and activities and for all stages over the lifetime of a facility or radiation source including the associated transport of radioactive material and management of radioactive waste Observe the ten (10) IAEA safety principles that are applicable throughout the entire lifetime of all facilities and activities in the NPP including the following: - Developing provisions for ensuring that the prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risks according to Principle 1: Responsibility for safety.
+Developing regulations specifying the extent to which the licensee shall bear liability in the event of an accident.
+Establishing and sustaining an effective legal framework, regulations and standards for nuclear safety, including establishment of an independent regulatory body according to Principle 2: Role of Government.
+Identifying a regulatory body and responsible authorities to ensure there are programmes of actions to reduce radiation risks, including actions in emergencies, for monitoring releases of radioactive substances to the environment and for disposing of radioactive waste.
+Identifying a regulatory body to ensure that effective leadership and management for safety is established and sustained in organizations concerned according to Principle 3: Leadership and management for safety.
+Providing measures for controlling radiation risks will be applied to ensure that no individual bears an unacceptable risk of harm according to Principle 6: Limitation of risks to Integration of the conservation measures for protection of migratory species in the nuclear regulations Integrating all the highlighted environmental, health and safety impacts Establishing a Nuclear Waste Management Organization Developing regulations for on-site and away-from reactor spent-fuel storage Establishing a legal and regulatory framework for the safe management of radioactive waste Establishing an independent regulatory body for the safe management of radioactive waste Develop provision that ensure that the prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risks Developing regulations will be developed specifying the extent to which the licensee shall bear liability in the event of an accident Establishing and sustaining an effective legal framework, regulations and standards for safety, Establishing an independent regulatory body Identifying a regulatory body and responsible authorities to ensure there are programmes of actions to reduce radiation risks Nuclear fear and social stigma